 Q1.
 When was it handed out?
-(Provided to the reporter by PHAC)

-The contract with Plastiques Moore was signed in June 2020.
+(Provided to the reporter by PHAC) The contract with Plastiques Moore was signed in June 2020.
 Q2.
 A) What was it for?
-(Provided to the reporter by PHAC)

-It is for Plastiques Moore to manufacture plastic vessels that are to be used by public health laboratories for automated extraction (purification and concentration) of nucleic acids (DNA or, in the case or coronavirus, RNA) from biological fluid samples.
+(Provided to the reporter by PHAC) It is for Plastiques Moore to manufacture plastic vessels that are to be used by public health laboratories for automated extraction (purification and concentration) of nucleic acids (DNA or, in the case or coronavirus, RNA) from biological fluid samples.
 The extraction of RNA is one step in the process of testing a sample collected for the purpose of determining if an individual has an active infection with the SARS-CoV-2 virus.
 Q2.
 B) What did you buy?
 How many?
 For how much?
-(For PSPC to respond)
+(For PSPC to respond) Q3.

-Q3.
 Have supplies already been distributed?
-(Provided to the reporter by PHAC)

-No, products have not been distributed yet as the manufacturing process is still being finalized.
+And if so, will they only be distributed to public health labs or other hospitals also?
+(HC - already sent to the reporter) No, products have not been distributed yet as the manufacturing process is still being finalized.
+We will ship to the provinces and territories and it is up to them to decide how they use the consumables in their jurisdiction.
+So, we do not determine which labs it goes to - the provinces do.
 Q4.
-Were there other contracts similar to this for plastics used in labs?
-(For PSPC to respond)

-Here is the initial question and response from PHAC, provided to the reporter October 19, 2020: Q3.
+Were there other contract similar to this for plastics used in labs?
+(PSPC) Q5.
+When will the Government of Canada receive the product from the manufacturer?
+(PSPC) Here is the initial question and response from PHAC, provided to the reporter October 19, 2020: Q3.
 Should the federal government be leading a domestic solution, to supply chain issues for Covid testing labs (manufacturing in Canada)?
 Since the beginning of the global pandemic, the Government of Canada has been working closely with Canadian industry to secure the supply of personal protective equipment, medical devices, and other key elements in the fight against COVID-19.
 The supply chains necessary to support an aggressive testing strategy are no different, and Canada has worked with a variety of companies to secure domestic sources of the chemicals, enzymes, and plastic consumables necessary to support federal and provincial labs.
-For example, the Government has signed contracts with Bio Basic Inc., Rane Pharmaceutical Inc. and GL Chemtec to manufacture guanidine thiocyanate, a key chemical required for COVID testing while Plastiques Moore is producing plastic consumables used in the testing process.
+For example, the Government has-signed-contracts with Bio Basic Inc., Rane Pharmaceutical Inc. and GL Chemtec to manufacture guanidine thiocyanate, a key chemical required for COVID testing while Plastiques Moore is producing plastic consumables used in the testing process.
 The Government continues to pursue sourcing opportunities from traditional suppliers and is working with domestic firms who have retooled to bolster domestic capacity for key inputs that were in global shortage, for example swabs and reagents.
 In addition, the Government of Canada is supporting provinces and territories by providing \$4.28 billion in funding to help them augment their testing, contact tracing and data management capacity so they can better detect and manage the spread of COVID-19.
 The goal is to ensure provinces and territories have the capacity to test up to 200,000 people per day, nationwide.
 As part of the Safe Restart Agreements, provinces and territories committed to ramping up their testing capacity according to their jurisdictional realities.